The DeFi Growth Funnel Explained: From First Visit to Revenue

 Growth only becomes meaningful when teams understand:

-• How those actions lead to retained capital and revenue
+• How those actions lead to revenue and retention

 This article explains how the DeFi growth funnel works in practice, how to instrument each stage, and how funnel insights change growth priorities.